-Preston-based angler, Dave Roper, got hooked on canal fishing after dabbling with fly-fishing and big chub.
+Based in Preston, Dave got hooked on canal fishing after dabbling with fly-fishing and big chub.
 Living for a short time with his grandmother on the banks of the Lancaster Canal gave Dave the opportunity to fish virtually every day.
-At this time in the North West, canal matches were plentiful and often run by large clubs like the Northern Anglers Association with up to 700 competitors.
-The Lancashire Evening post match could put out as many as 1200 pegs covering miles and miles of canal.
+At this time in the north west, canal matches were plentiful and often run by large clubs like the Northern Anglers Association, with up to 700 competitors.
+The Lancashire Evening Post match could put out as many as 1,200 pegs covering miles and miles of canal.
 Like other canal anglers of the period, Dave fished with rod and line and the waggler.

 Not surprisingly, Dave’s greatest success came with bloodworm on the pole, after being introduced to this relatively new style by Graham Joint of the famous top northern team ‘The Firm’.